 However, the majority of CBD vape e-liquids are made from CBD isolate which vapes more smoothly but is, unfortunately, 99% CBD meaning it is missing many of the other cannabinoids and beneficial ingredients of the hemp plant, including 112 other cannabinoids, terpenes, flavonoids, omega fatty acids, vitamins, minerals and more.

-As a result, it appears your best options are to find an e-liquid that does contain full spectrum CBD (the real stuff containing the entire plant) which may be expensive, or to simply use a CBD oil dropper, maybe with a spray top for convenience.
+As a result, it appears your best options are to find an e-liquid that does contain broad spectrum CBD (the real stuff containing the entire plant) which may be expensive, or to simply use a CBD oil dropper, maybe with a spray top for convenience.

 Which brings us to the next question: